You can learn how to be more creative. Creativity is mostly skill, not just a gift, and this skill can be developed. Start with these 10 proven ways.

-Most of us understand creativity as being able to paint a stunning picture, write a bestselling book, design beautiful clothes, create delicious new recipes, or write killer computer programs.
+Most of us think of creativity as the ability to paint a stunning picture, write a bestselling book, design a beautiful building, or compose moving music.

-The most creative people on the planet will admit that their work is 10% talent and 90% hard work — the practicing and polishing of their skills.
+Most creative people will admit that their creativity is 10% talent and 90% hard work — the practicing and polishing of their skills.

-Creativity is, in fact, a skill that can be acquired and mastered at any age.
-(1)
+Creativity is, in fact, a skill — not a gift — that can be learned by anybody, at any age.

 How To Be More Creative

-There are many ways to become more creative.
+There are many proven ways to actively develop your creativity.

 Some of them are easy and can be practiced every day.

-Others are more difficult and require a lot of time, effort, strong will, and the desire to learn and improve.
+Others are more difficult and require a commitment of time, effort, and willingness to learn.

-Pick those that inspire you and give them a shot.
+Pick those that inspire you and give them a try.

-Here are 10 proven techniques to help get your creative juices flowing!
+Here are 10 proven techniques to help get your creativity flowing.

-Matthew Killingsworth, PhD, a famous scientist who studies the nature and causes of human happiness, argues that mind-wandering (daydreaming) is a unique ability that “allows us to learn, plan and reason in ways that no other species can.”
-(2)
+Matthew Killingsworth, PhD, an expert in the nature of human happiness, contends that mind-wandering (daydreaming) is an ability unique to humans that “allows us to learn, plan and reason in ways that no other species can.”

 When you daydream, your mind is unconstrained.